Supply Chain Exception Command Center · System of Action

 Finance

-Evaluates cost implications of proposed alternatives and approves cost delta thresholds.
+Reviews cost impact of proposed mitigation options and approves actions that exceed configured cost thresholds.

 Operations Leadership

-No more coordination over email and Slack.
-Every team, every proposal, and every decision lives in a single managed resolution session.
+No more coordination over email and spreadsheets.
+Every team, every proposal, and every decision lives in a single managed resolution session — with a full audit trail.

 SOP-driven execution